JoshuaLaw10/N-Body-Simulation/README.md

   Monitor total system energy (kinetic + potential) to validate the simulation’s physical fidelity, especially under long runtimes or coarse time steps.

 ---

+What began as a coding experiment quickly turned into something unexpectedly satisfying.
+Watching the simulations come to life and seeing how a few lines of math and physics could mimic the vast motions of the universe was genuinely rewarding.

+--